Genesys Outbound Dialer (CE11) for Genesys Engage cloud

-- For Dialer, the dialing mode will be configured as Preview, Progressive, or Predictive.
+- For Dialer, the dialing mode is configured as Preview, Progressive, or Predictive.

-- In Preview mode, the agent receives or retrieves a record and will initiate the call.
+- In Preview mode, the agent receives or retrieves a record and initiates the call.

-- In Progressive mode, the system will automatically place the call based on an agent being available for the specific campaign.
+- In Progressive mode, the system automatically places the call based on an agent being available for the specific campaign.

-- In Predictive mode, the system will automatically place the call based on the pacing algorithm and expected agent availability.
+- In Predictive mode, the system automatically places the call based on the pacing algorithm and expected agent availability.

 - For each call attempt, there are multiple resulting scenarios:

 - In Preview mode, the agent hangs up and the result is written back to the system.

 - In Progressive and Predictive modes, the call disconnects and the result is written back to the system.